Where do US states stand on abortion bans as new Trump era dawns?

 SOUTH CAROLINA - The Supreme Court upheld a hotly contested "fetal heartbeat" ban last year, rejecting a legal challenge by Planned Parenthood.

 SOUTH DAKOTA* - Banned.
 There are no exceptions for rape or incest.
-Voters will be able to decide whether to add abortion rights to their state constitution in a November ballot.
+Voters rejected a ballot measure in November to add abortion rights to their state constitution.

 TEXAS* – Banned.
 Anyone providing an abortion can face up to life in prison.
 There are no exceptions for rape or incest.

-Texas caused controversy when it passed a "fetal heartbeat" ban in 2021 before Roe v Wade was dismantled.
+Texas passed a "fetal heartbeat" ban in 2021 before Roe v.
+Wade was dismantled.
 A full ban came into force in 2022.

 UTAH* - A Utah judge has blocked a trigger ban pending a legal challenge by Planned Parenthood, meaning abortion remains legal up to 18 weeks.